USFWS/hunting-opportunities/README.md

 # Hunting Opportunities Mapper

 An interactive web map of hunting opportunities on U.S. Fish and Wildlife Service lands.
+This mapper is currently posted to the U.S. Fish and Wildlife Service's intranet.
+Once the website is ready for prime time it will replace the map on [fws.gov/refuges/hunting](https://www.fws.gov/refuges/hunting/).

 ## Data Layers